lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## COSE Header Parameters Registry {#kid-header-param}

-IANA has extended the Value Type of the COSE Header Parameter 'kid' to also allow the Value Type int.
+IANA has extended the Value Type of 'kid' in the "COSE Header Parameters" registry under the group name "CBOR Object Signing and Encryption (COSE)" to also allow the Value Type int.
 The resulting Value Type is bstr / int.
-The 'kid' parameter can be used to identify a key stored in a UCCS, in a CWT, or in a public key certificate.
-(The Value Registry for this item is empty and omitted from the table below.)
+The Value Registry for this item is empty and omitted from the table below.

 ~~~~~~~~~~~
 +------+-------+------------+----------------+-------------------+